Note: see session law sections for effective dates.

 For purposes of this section, the following terms have the meanings given them.

 (b) "Medication education services" means services provided individually or in groups which focus on educating the recipient about mental illness and symptoms; the role and effects of medications in treating symptoms of mental illness; and the side effects of medications.
 Medication education is coordinated with medication management services and does not duplicate it.
-Medication education services are provided by physicians, pharmacists, physician assistants, or registered nurses.
+Medication education services are provided by physicians, advanced practice registered nurses, pharmacists, physician assistants, or registered nurses.

 An eligible recipient is an individual who: